F4RAN/qoe-selenium/README.md

 You must use compatible chromedriver of your os, you can use below link to download suitable version of chrome depended on your Chrome version: https://chromedriver.chromium.org/downloads

-## Installation scenario on macOS
-this implementation just works on ffmpeg version 4

-    brew install ffmpeg@4 pkg-config

-after communication with main developer of [ffmpeg-debug-qp](https://github.com/slhck/ffmpeg-debug-qp/issues/38), i found out i must use this command after clone `ffmpeg-debug-qp` package

-    export PKG_CONFIG_PATH="/opt/homebrew/opt/ffmpeg@4/lib/pkgconfig
-and use `make` command to compile it root folder of `ffmpeg-debug-qp`

-then copy builded file to the with below command:

-    sudo cp ./ffmpeg_debug_qp /usr/local/bin/

-so now [itu_p1203](https://github.com/itu-p1203/itu-p1203) standalone app can use the `ffmpeg_debug_qp` correctly.

 ## Database fields